-Ian M. Desmond … married to Chelsey … together they have three sons, Grayson, Cruz and Ashton and welcomed a baby girl, Dakota, in October, 2018 … they reside in Sarasota, Fla., in the offseason ...
-Has a younger brother, Chris and two sisters, Nikki and Paige ...
+Ian M. Desmond … married to Chelsey … together they have three sons: Grayson, Cruz and Ashton … they welcomed a baby girl, Dakota, in October 2018 … they reside in Sarasota, Fla., in the offseason ...
+Has a younger brother, Chris, and two sisters, Nikki and Paige ...
 Since 2012, has joined forces with the Children's Tumor Foundation to help raise awareness for Neurofibromatosis ...
 Graduated from Sarasota High School in 2004 ...
 Committed to play collegiately at University of South Florida prior to signing with the Montreal Expos in 2004.

 Led the Rockies with 160 games in his second season in Colorado, recording a team-high 49 RBI on the road, tied for eighth in the NL ...
 Second on the club with 20 stolen bases and fourth with 22 home runs, his fifth career 20/20 season … ranked third on the club with 88 RBI ...
 Career-high eight triples were tied for fourth in the NL ...
 Reached base in a career-high-tying 19 consecutive games July 10-Aug.
 4 (also: May 27-June 17, 2013) ...
 Became the fifth player in Rockies history to record three walks in consecutive games June 20-21 (last: Jonathan Herrera, April 9-10, 2011) ...
 His 13-game hitting streak July 10-28 was the second longest of his career, his longest since a 13-game string in 2015 ...
 Hit his second career walk-off home run on Aug.
 23 vs. San Diego (also: May 2, 2012 vs. Arizona), his seventh career walk-off RBI ...
 Started at first base in all four postseason games … went 2-for-17 with two stolen bases.